The story of the IFL

 Noel Ede travelled tirelessly and succeeded in establishing IFL Friendship Centres around the UK and in many European countries.
 Sadly there was to be another World War, but when this ended the IFL continued to expand its activities and its membership.

 Noel Ede died in 1960; he would have been delighted to know that the organisation he started continues to flourish.
 The IFL International Assembly is held each year in a different country and is followed by a holiday week which allows members to get to know the country and its people.
-Since the Millennium we have visited England and Wales, France, Germany, Netherlands, Portugal, Scotland, Seychelles, Spain and Sweden, and in 2014 the IA was held in Uganda.
+Since the Millennium we have visited England and Wales, France, Germany, Netherlands, Portugal, Scotland, Senegal, Seychelles, Spain, Sweden and Uganda.
 An interesting development in recent years has been the creation of several groups in Africa and, most recently, in India.

 As we look ahead the need for greater understanding and a spirit of peaceful friendship between nations is as great as it was when, in 1931, Noel Ede sowed the seeds of friendship from which the organisation grew.
 The International Friendship League continues to have a very important role to play in the modern world.